RaijmakersH/az900-labs/Instructions/Walkthroughs/11-Create a VM with the CLI.md

 5. Notice that you can create alerts.

-6. If you have time, continue to experiment with Azure PowerShell.
+6. If you have time, continue to experiment with Azure CLI.

 Congratulations!
 You have configured Cloud Shell, created a virtual machine using Azure CLI, practiced with Azure CLI commands, and viewed Advisor recommendations.